Guide To Visiting Santorini With Kids

 Oia, Santorini, Greece

-Instead, we booked an apartment in the town of Pyrgos, the old capital of the island.
+Instead, we booked a beautiful apartment in the town of Pyrgos, the old capital of the island.
 It was quieter and still had an incredible view over the caldera.
 It also gave us the opportunity to discover a more localised area of the island which didn’t have such inflated restaurant prices.

 View from airbnb apartment in Pyrgos, Santorini